soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 1-02 Dangerous underwater breathing behaviors.* ::

 (a) Definitions.
-Words and terms used in this section have the same meaning as in Article 165 of the New York City Health Code.
+Words and terms used in this section have the same meaning as in 24 RCNY Health Code Article 165.

 (b) Applicability.
-This section applies to persons owning or operating swimming pools who are required to have a permit issued by the Commissioner pursuant to Article 165 of the Health Code.
+This section applies to persons owning or operating swimming pools who are required to have a permit issued by the Commissioner pursuant to 24 RCNY Health Code Article 165.

 (c) Posting.
 Swimming pool permittees must post a sign, in a location easily seen from the pool deck of each pool in a bathing facility, and in each dressing area, warning swimmers of the dangers of taking deep breaths, one after the other, before swimming underwater, and the prohibition of breath-holding contests.